 ChatGPT can quickly analyze entire documents regardless of complexity based on your prompts.
 Spellbook operates similarly but offers a deeper understanding of legal context with innovative review options.
 It can identify key issues such as:

-For example, when reviewing a lengthy contract, lawyers may focus on critical aspects but miss minor typing errors such as a missing zero in the contract value – errors that can significantly impact deals.
+For example, when reviewing a lengthy contract, lawyers may focus on critical aspects but miss minor typing errors such as a missing zero in the contract value which can significantly impact deals.
 Fortunately, AI can flag such problems and suggest solutions.

 Both ChatGPT and specialized legal AI tools excel at detecting ambiguous wording that could lead to contract errors or delays in execution.
 Transactional lawyers dealing primarily with contracts experience the most benefits from these tools.
 Here are some contracts frequently drafted or reviewed by Spellbook: